 School Days (When We Were a Couple of Kids)

 The song was introduced by its composer, Gus Edwards, in vaudeville’s School Boys and Girls.
-The show served as a launching pad for budding talent since it featured a number of child stars, such as George Jessel, Eddie Cantor and Georgie Price.
+The show served as a launching pad for budding talent since it featured a number of child stars, such as Eddie Cantor, George Jessel, Groucho Marx, and Georgie Price.
 TY2 “School Days” was the final song, “sung by the entire company of teachers and children.
 This was a trip down memory lane for a mature old couple, Nellie and Joe who return to the site of their old school house, see themselves as a couple of kids once more.”
 SM

 Edwards, who has been called “the most important songwriter to come out of vaudeville,” PS was born in Germany and came to the United States with his family when he was eight.
 He used to sneak into theaters and befriend the vaudeville performers.
 At the encouragement of the legendary George M. Cohan, Edwards began writing songs despite not knowing how to read or write music.
 His first was 1898’s “All I Want Is My Black Baby Back” and by the time “School Days’ came about, Edwards was a famous songwriter with hits like “In My Merry Oldsmobile.”
 PS While entertaining troops headed for Cuba to fight in the Spanish American War, he met Will Cobb.
 The pair collaborated on a long list of hits, PS among them “School Days.”